Welcome To The

 - In the worst case, where the range road gate will not open for your exit,

-try to find someone at the site with another proximity card, and ask them
+try to find someone at the site with another facility card, and ask them

 to try their card in either of the gate card readers.
 If that works, go ahead